Do's and Don'ts When Planning Garden Lighting

 DO Light up Your Deck

 If your deck is primarily where you spend your time outdoors, you should light it appropriately.
-Bollard light decking lights, recessed lighting and other low level lights tend to be the best choice in locations such as these.
+Bollard lamp decking lights, recessed outdoor wall lights and other low level lights tend to be the best choice in locations such as these.

 DO Consider Security Lights